-Below are a few Earth Day activation’s our Clubs participated in 2021:
+Below are a few Earth Day activations in which our Clubs participated in 2022:

 Atlanta Braves - For the Braves home game on April 22, the Club is hosting 50 Green Team volunteers with their corporate partner WestRock.
 This will act as their launch point for their in-house cleaning contractor's trash haulers to be identified as the Green Team for the remainder of the season.
 WestRock will re-install as the Green Team for a second game later this season.
 They will be capturing footage of the Green Team to display on the scoreboards and to use for in-game messaging.
 Additionally, they will be awarding fans "caught green handed" (recycling) with sponsor's or Braves' memorabilia throughout the game.
 They will be highlighting their sustainability initiatives on social media as well as WestRock's cross promoting.

 Baltimore Orioles - In celebration of Earth Day, Orange and Black Gives Back volunteers and Baltimore City Recreation and Parks volunteers will hop in a fleet of canoes, paddle along the water and use pick sticks to clean the waterway at Middle Branch Park.

 Chicago White Sox - In collaboration with their concessionaire, Delaware North Sportservice, the White Sox will be providing fans with seed coasters, which are embedded with wildflower seeds and intended for fans to take home, soak overnight and watch flowers grow from the coaster.

 Cleveland Guardians - On April 21, the Guardians are celebrating Earth Day by working with Davey Tree to promote the "Swing for the Trees" program.
 For every Guardians' home run hit, Davey Tree will plant a tree in the Cleveland community to create a greener city.
 They will be incorporating facts and trivia into contests and the pregame loop, as well as using graphics and the PA system to promote their composting and solar efforts.